-- (a) Each applicant must pass all parts of a Commission approved language examination for each language that the applicant will interpret. - (b) An applicant must pass the written examination with a score of at least 80%. - (c) An applicant must pass all three parts of the oral examination according to the following: - (1) An applicant scoring at least 60% on each part of the oral examination is eligible for a Basic Designation license. - (2) An applicant scoring at least 70% on each part of the oral examination is eligible for a Master Designation license. - (d) An applicant taking an examination must comply with the Commission's examination requirements under Rules 3.7-3.9.
+(a) Each applicant must pass all parts of a Commission approved language examination for each language that the applicant will interpret.

-(e) An applicant who fails an examination may apply for reexamination at a scheduled examination held at least six months after the date the individual failed the original examination.
+- (b) An applicant must pass the written examination with a score of at least 80% in order to be eligible to take any part of the oral examination.
+A passing score on the written examination is valid for 2 years.
+An applicant who does not become licensed during that 2-year period must take the orientation course and pass the written examination again. - (c) An applicant must pass all three parts of the oral examination during a single examination session held on one day according to the following: - (1) An applicant scoring at least 60% on each part of the oral examination is eligible for a Basic Designation license. - (2) An applicant scoring at least 70% on each part of the oral examination is eligible for a Master Designation license. - (d) An applicant taking an examination must comply with the Commission's examination requirements under Rules 3.7-3.9. - (e) An applicant who fails an examination may apply for reexamination at a scheduled examination held at least six months after the date the individual failed the original examination.